nicu-dev/uipath-simple-config/ReadMe.md

 * the key will be the Config("key"), you'll use in project to call the value object
 * there are 3 special cases you can use in your config:
   1) reading credentials from Windows Credential.
 Prefix your generic windows credential key with "c_".
 Example: "c_winCred = NameOfCredential", will unpack into following config keys: "winCred_user" and "winCred_pass"
   2) reading assets from Orchetrator.
 Prefix your assets key with "a_".
-Example: "a_projectAssetName = NameOfAsset", will unpack into config key: "projectAssetName" with value of "NameOfAsset" from orchetrator
+Example: "a_projectAssetName = NameOfAsset", will unpack into config key: "projectAssetName" with value of "NameOfAsset" from orchestrator
-  3) reading credential asset from Orchestrato.
-Prexis your assets with "ca_".
+  3) reading credential asset from Orchestrator.
+Prefix your assets with "ca_".
 Example: "ca_credFromOrch = OrchCreds", will unpack into config keys: "credFromOrch_user" and "credFromOrch_pass"

 # Example of a usable config.txt file